ferrance/dizave42/readme.md

 right hand.
 I have found this easy and useful in many cases where I am entering numbers (for example, when entering a phone number with area code).

-You'll notice brackets and parens on the thumb keys.
+Parens, brackets, and curly braces are on the right hand.
 One tap to get the open, double tap to get the close.
-Shift will get you the curly braces on the bracket key.

 ### Function Layer